derak/anyconnect-umbrella-bundled-pkg/README.md

 - Download "AnyConnect Pre-Deployment Package (Mac OS)" from [here](https://software.cisco.com/download/home/286281283/type/282364313/release/4.10.07061).
 Mount the DMG and copy the `AnyConnect.pkg` to your project replacing the existing `AnyConnect.pkg` file.

+- Select Build from the "Build" Menu.
+After the build is completed there will be a new "Build" folder with your PKG.

-- You can follow the same metod here to create the package and choose your install options wit the `choices.xml` file. https://sneakypockets.wordpress.com/2020/03/17/creating-a-wrapper-package-for-a-choices-xml-file/
+- For reference, you can follow the same metod here to create the package and choose your install options with the `choices.xml` file. https://sneakypockets.wordpress.com/2020/03/17/creating-a-wrapper-package-for-a-choices-xml-file/